 6 GCSEs (Grades 9-5) including English and Mathematics.
-RS GCSE is not required although it is beneficial.
 A grade 6 at GCSE in Religious Studies (or English Literature or English Language if the student did not take GCSE Religious Studies) is required.
-The subject is for people of any faith or none
+The subject is for people of any faith or none.